willierushrush/willierushrush.github.io/_posts/2020-05-21-second-countability.md

 Manifolds are automatically assumed to be second-countable by definition.
 Without this assumption, horrible topological objects like the long line, i.e. the concatenation of uncountably many copies of $[0,1)$, would be manifolds and paracompactness as well as the existence of partitions of unity would not come for granted.

 A Riemann surface is a connected one dimensional complex manifold, that is, a connected Hausdorff topological space that is locally homeomorphic to the unit disk $\mathbb{D}$ on the complex plane $\mathbb{C}$ and each transition map between two such overlapping charts is holomorphic.
 Most introductory lectures on Riemann surfaces or complex geometry will make a side remark that Riemann surfaces (without assuming second-countability) are always second-countable.
-This is quite an extraordinary result typically known as Radó's theorem [[4](#ref4)].
+This is quite an extraordinary result typically known as Radó's theorem[^4].

 > **_Radó's theorem:_** Every connected Riemann surface is second-countable.